klingtnet/klingt.net/klingt.net/posts/ufw-and-samba-which-ports-to-enable.rst

     netstat -tulpn | egrep "samba|smbd|nmbd|winbind"

-This should show you that ``smbd`` is listening on TCP ports **445** and **139** and ``nmbd`` (NetBIOS nameserver daemnon) that listens on the UDP ports **137** and **138**.
-I've only opened the TCP ports, which is enough to access the samba server from my laptop that is running Arch.
+This should show you that ``smbd`` is listening on TCP ports **445** and **139** and ``nmbd`` (NetBIOS nameserver daemon) listens on the UDP ports **137** and **138**.
+I've only opened the TCP ports, which seems to be enough to access the samba server from my laptop that is running Arch Linux.
 But if you are running a windows machine it could be possible that you also have to activate the UDP ports from the NetBIOS daemon.
-To make sure that the ports are only openend for machines inside my local network I have to use the from directive [1]_:
+To make sure that the ports are only openend for machines inside my local network I have to use the ``from`` directive [1]_:

 .. code:: sh